 Institutional investors should consider carefully explanations given for departure from the UK Corporate Governance Code and make reasoned judgements in each case.
+When evaluating whether an explanation is adequate, investors should bear in mind the criteria set out in the introduction to the Corporate Governance Code.
 They should give a timely explanation to the company, in writing where appropriate, and be prepared to enter a dialogue if they do not accept the company's position.